What is Type Hints in Python

 Specifying A function's return type.

-One could also indicate the return value of a function call :
+One could also indicate the data type of the value a function returns:

 def sum(number1, number2) -> int : return number1 + number1